Telecom Statistics You Need To Know

 (Statista)

-AT&T Inc has generated a revenue of over 168 billion dollars.
-The company also leads the wireless segment with its high ranking in ARPU.
-With the increased demand for fast data connectivity, the company also provides one of the largest 5G networks regarding physical coverage.
+AT&T Inc has generated a revenue of over $168 billion and leads the wireless segment with its high ranking in ARPU.
+With the increased demand for fast data connectivity, the company also provides one of the largest physical coverage of 5G networks.

-13. 52% of all U.S. mobile users use Apple’s Safari as a mobile internet browser.
+12. 52% of all US mobile users use Apple’s Safari as a mobile internet browser.

 (Oberlo)

-Over half of the U.S. mobile users use Apple’s Safari as their internet browser.
-This quantitatively proved iPhones' popularity in the United States, as Safari is its built-in web browser.
-As it is, the iPhone has roughly 124.7 million users making Google second on the list with 41.67%.
+Over half of the US mobile users use Apple’s Safari as their internet browser, proving iPhones' popularity in the United States.
+The iPhone has roughly 124.7 million users, making Google second on the list with 41.67%.

 (Cloudwards)